akh-digital/akh.digital/content/projects/6-optidata/index.md

 ![3-optdata@2x](3-optdata@2x.webp)

-A user can easily set the rules of data unification, build up the data pipeline, convert and modify data in just some clicks.
+A user can easily set the rules of data processing, build up the data pipeline, convert and modify data in just some clicks.

 ![4-optdata@2x](4-optdata@2x.webp)